History of Sheffield Wednesday F.C.: The 1990s: Life at the top

-Under the stewardship of chairman Dave Richards, the 1990s were to become the most successful and exciting period in Wednesday's history since the 1930s.

-In Atkinson's first full season as manager, 1989–90, Sheffield Wednesday finished 18th in the First Division and were relegated on goal difference, despite the acquisition of the talented John Sheridan and the fact they had pulled towards mid-table at one stage of the season.
-They regained promotion at the first attempt but the real highlight of the season was a League Cup final victory over Atkinson's old club Manchester United.
-Midfielder Sheridan scored the only goal of the game, which delivered the club's first major trophy since their FA Cup success of 1935.
-Atkinson moved to Aston Villa shortly after promotion was achieved, and handed over the reins to 37-year-old striker Trevor Francis.

-Wednesday finished third in the First Division at the end of the 1991–92 season, booking their place in the following season's UEFA Cup and becoming a founder member of the new FA Premier League.
+Under the stewardship of chairman Dave Richards, the 1990s became the most successful and exciting period in Wednesday's history since the 1930s.
+In Atkinson's first full season as manager, 1989–90, Sheffield Wednesday finished 18th in the First Division and were relegated on goal difference, despite the acquisition of the talented midfielder John Sheridan and the fact they had pulled towards mid-table at one stage of the season.
+They regained promotion at the first attempt but the real highlight of the season was a League Cup final victory over Atkinson's old club, Manchester United.
+Sheridan scored the only goal of the game, which delivered the club's first major trophy since their FA Cup success of 1935.
+Atkinson moved to Aston Villa shortly after promotion was achieved, and was replaced by the 37-year-old striker Trevor Francis.
+Wednesday finished third in the First Division in the 1991–92 season, their highest League finish since 1960–61, to book their place in the UEFA Cup and becoming a founder member of the new FA Premier League.

-1992–93 was one of the most eventful seasons in the history of Sheffield Wednesday football club.
-They finished seventh in the Premier League and reached the finals of both the FA Cup and the League Cup, but were on the losing side to Arsenal in both games, the FA Cup final going to a replay and only settled in the last minute of extra time.
-This prevented the Owls from making another appearance in European competition.
-Still, the 1992–93 season established Sheffield Wednesday as a top club.
-Midfielder Chris Waddle was voted Football Writers' Association Footballer of the Year, and the strike partnership of David Hirst and Mark Bright was one of the most feared in the country.
+1992–93 was one of the most eventful seasons in the club's history.
+They finished seventh in the Premier League and reached the finals of both the FA Cup and the League Cup, but were on the losing side to Arsenal in both games, with the FA Cup final going to a replay that was only settled in the last minute of extra time.
+Chris Waddle was voted Football Writers' Association Footballer of the Year, and the strike partnership of David Hirst and Mark Bright was one of the most effective in the country.
 Francis was unable to achieve further success at the club, and two seasons later he was sacked, despite the club never having finished lower than 13th during his tenure.
-His successor was former Luton, Leicester and Tottenham manager David Pleat.
+His successor was the former Luton Town, Leicester City and Tottenham Hotpsur manager David Pleat.